 "There."
 He triumphantly displayed the tiny hair accessory and held it out to me.
 "Now do it."

 I sighed, mostly to myself, and took it.
+Musing about the kids can wait.
 "Don't think I'm doing this for you.
 I think my sweet tooth suddenly went loose."

 He leaned languidly against the wall beside the pantry door.
 "Sure, let's go with that," were the words he just said while I picked and jiggled the knob as quietly as I could, feeling as if we're robbing a bank.
 I was also very aware of the steady gaze I knew he had on me, and I wanted to finish the job as quickly as possible.